BEYOND-Ewha-Yonsei/Mark-at/README.md

 **1) Market Pages**

-Users can see the flee market lists shown on the map and check the detailed market informations entered inside the flee market.
+Users can see the flea market lists shown on the map and check the detailed market informations entered inside the flea market.

 **2) NFT Pages**